tari-project/rfcs/src/RFC-0122_Burning.md

 }
 ```

-This field must contain the sum of all the commitments of all outputs in the block marked as spent.
+This field must contain the sum of all the commitments of all outputs in the block marked as Burned.

 $$
 \begin{align}